 How to prevent blisters on the trail

-Outside of finding hiking boots or shoes that properly fit your feet, there are a few other things you can do to prevent blisters:
+Outside of finding hiking shoes that properly fit your feet, there are a few other ways you can prevent blisters:

 Be sure to keep your nails short and trimmed.

 Every time you take off your shoes and socks, check your feet over for hot spots – red, irritated areas that will probably turn into blisters.
 If you catch them at this stage, that’s good news!
-Put some leukotape over it to stop a full blown blister from forming.
+Put some KT Tape or Leukotape over it to stop a full-blown blister from forming.

 Feel free to share your favorite blister treatment and prevention tactics in the comments below.

-And for more hiking how-to’s, check out these posts:
+For more hiking tips and how-to’s, check out these posts:

 - How to be Bear Aware